 On occasion, an employee may be placed on a Performance Improvement Plan, or PIP.
 A PIP is designed to provide a more structured opportunity for performance improvement, including additional training, coaching, and learning initiatives that adhere to a specific deadline.
 In order for a PIP to be offered, the employee must show dedication toward improving their performance and commitment to their role.
-The PIP will be written by Human Resources and the department manager.
-The manager will be responsible for holding the employee accountable for completing their assigned tasks.
-If, at the end of the PIP, the employee's performance has adequately improved, the employee may be subject to a 6-month time period in which they will be required to maintain the improvement.
-Following the 6-month period, all corrective actions related to the issue may be removed from the employee's personnel file and replaced by a letter documenting the successful completion of the PIP.
-The employee will then be able to start with a "clean slate."
+The PIP will be written by manager and Human Resources.
+The manager will be responsible for following up with the employee on their progress and for holding the employee accountable for completing their assigned tasks.